Wyre Forest Forward

 Wyre Forest Forward is the name of the transformation programme we have been running since 2012.
 It is a review of all aspects of the council to ensure we continue to deliver a balanced and sustainable budget in line with the Financial Strategy 2017– 2020 and Efficiency Plan.

-- Support you to contribute to a successful local economy
+- Supporting a successful local economy

 The delivery of the corporate plan priorities is also supported by the council’s purposes which put our residents at the heart of everything we do.
 Guided by our purposes, which are grouped into themes of People, Place, Housing, Business, Planning and Enabling, we bring the right service teams together to help meet the needs of our customers as efficiently as possible.
-For more information, please visit.

 Our values will also help us to achieve our transformation programme as they underpin the way we operate as an organisation.
 They influence our choices and our behaviours, and are the thread running through everything we do.